muratk5n/thirdwave/en/README.md

 ---

-BBC: "More people feeling forced into private healthcare.. say they were told Hayden would need urgent surgery - but that because of the backlog caused by the pandemic, he would have to wait more than two years"
+BBC: "More people feeling forced into private healthcare.. say they were told [patient] would need urgent surgery - but that because of the backlog caused by the pandemic, he would have to wait more than two years"

 ---